 Washington Park is the keeper of Portland’s best attractions.
 The International Rose Test Garden, Oregon Zoo, Hoyt Arboretum, and more dazzling sights are all housed within the 410-acre property.
 The best way to access the attractions at Washington Park is on the free shuttle.

-The Washington Park free shuttle is in service year round.
-From March through September the shuttle operates daily from 9:30 a.m. to 7 p.m.
-In October, it runs daily from 10 a.m. to 4 p.m.
-During the winter, November–February, the shuttle is open on weekends from 10 a.m. to 4 p.m.
+The Washington Park free shuttle is in service year round and is now available daily.
+From April through September, the shuttle operates daily from 9:30 a.m. to 7 p.m.
+From October through March, it runs daily from 10 a.m. to 4 p.m.

-The shuttle runs on a continuous loop throughout the park, arriving at designated stops every 15 minutes.
+The shuttle runs on a continuous loop throughout the park, arriving at designated stops every 15 to 30 minutes.

 The free shuttle gets you within walking distance of all major attractions in the park.
 Here’s where you can hop on and off.